what happens when you set boundaries in a relationship

 Although the media, politicians, and even big-name celebrities and influencers vehemently discourage fighting violence with violence, should you actually listen to them?

-You hear school officials, managers, police personal, and others in positions of authority make statements, such as:
+You hear school officials, managers, police personnel, and others in positions of authority make statements, such as:

 “Two wrongs don’t make a right.”